projectara/greybus-spec/source/special.rst

 .. c:function:: int timesync_wd_pins_acquire(u32 strobe_mask);

-    The AP Module uses this operation to request the SVC to take control of a bit-mask of SVC device-id wake-detect lines.
-This done to establish an initial state on the relevant wake-detect lines prior to generating timesync releated events.
+    The AP Module uses this operation to request the SVC to take control of a bit-mask of wake lines associated with the bit-mask of Interface IDs specified by the strobe_mask parameter.
+This is done to establish an initial state on the relevant wake-detect lines prior to generating timesync related events.

 .. c:function:: int timesync_wd_pins_release(void);